 Change comes about differently in the nonprofit world than the commercial world.
 But Bill’s work with the Bill & Melinda Gates Foundation shows clear parallels.
 I believe it’s not enough to just take advantage of inflection points in history, you have to accelerate those inflections if you want to achieve huge scale.

-Chapter 3: The Foundation’s pivotal role to humanity’s success
+The Bill & Melinda Gates Foundation’s pivotal role to humanity’s success

 In Part One of this two-part episode, we saw how Bill Gates took Microsoft to massive scale by spotting and accelerating a string of inflection points in technology.
 And the same kind of remarkable effort has driven their success at the Bill & Melinda Gates Foundation.
 But in philanthropy?
 It’s not enough to just spot an inflection point.
 You may have to will them into existence, with persistence, partnerships, innovation – and yes, money.